hexdump0815/sonaremin/README.md

 - the tinkerboard does only a shutdown when a reboot is requested - most probably some kernel patch is still missing - i do not see this as a big problem for now - seems to be resolved in 1.0.0
 - the allwinner s905 tv boxes might not work with all sd cards - maybe try another one in case you get mmc errors on boot, also some of the usb ports might not work
 - tv boxes might also behave strange on shutdown or reboot (for instance do only one of the two, do them in reverse or simply hang in that case) - this is due to the widely variying hardware of those devices
-- only relevant for vcvrack v0: the raspberries are quite at the limit with their gpu driver and opengl implementation and vcvrack - this has two side effects: a lot of memory is required for the gpu (about half of the 1gb) resulting in the sonaremin sometimes hanging for up to a minute when it starts swapping as there is not enough memory left (so just be patient for a moment) - the other effect are rendering errors (for instance the rails are missing on the raspberry pi's) and one should be more careful with the graphics (for instance always first empty the vcvrack patch - top left button - before opening another one) - this seems to be fixed with 1.0.0, the raspberry pi seems to be fully useable now with vcvrack v1 at least, with v0 the described problems remain true
 - some devices definitely need a fan for cooling (see hardware section above) - simple passive cooling with a small heat sink is definitely not enough
 - on the bananpi m1 i'm getting strange audio dropouts every 10 seconds if no hdmi cable is connected even in virtual mode, as soon as i connect something to the hdmi port, audio is fine
 - as all this is running on the arm architecture only non commercial plugins, which are available in source form (so that they can be compiled and included into the sonaremin) can be used, so no bought plugins can be used and some popular other ones cannot be used neither as there is no source code available for them (vult, nysthi, turing machine, ...) - this is less of a problem than it sounds as for many of them there are open sourced alternatives available (for instance the random sampler from audible instruments can take over some tasks of the turing machine)